Are you a parent or guardian struggling to get your child to brush their teeth?

-In this post we’ll be looking at electric toothbrushes suitable for kids from ages 3 and up.
-If you’re shopping for a younger age, you will find out best baby toothbrush article more helpful.
+If you’re shopping for a child under 3 years, you will find my best baby toothbrush article more helpful.

 Our Top 3 Picks For Best Kids Electric Toothbrush

-Below you can read a more in-depth explanation of why we recommend the following three electric toothbrushes for kids.
+Below you can read a more in-depth explanation of why I recommend the following three electric toothbrushes for kids.

 1. Philips Sonicare for Kids Connected HX6322/04